zx80/proxy-pattern-pool/docs/DISCUSSION.md

 # Discussion

-The `ProxyPatternPool` module was initially rhetorical: because of the GIL Python was very bad as a parallel language, so the point of creating threads which would mostly not really run in parallel was moot, thus the point of having a clever pool of stuff to be shared by these thread was even mooter!
+The `ProxyPatternPool` module was initially rhetorical: because of the GIL Python was very bad as a parallel language.
+The point of creating threads which would mostly not really run in parallel was moot.
+Having a clever pool of stuff to be shared by these thread was even mooter!
 However, as the GIL is scheduled to go away in the coming years, starting from _Python 3.13_ (Fall 2024), it is starting to make sense to have such a thing!